 Under California law, most employers must provide at least three days of paid sick leave per year.
-Employees earn at last 1 hour of sick leave for every 30 hours worked.
+Employees earn at least one hour of sick leave for every 30 hours worked.
 Employers are required to allow employees to use paid sick leave after 90 days of employment.

 Many cities in California have local paid sick leave laws that require employers to provide additional days of paid sick leave, including Los Angeles, San Francisco, San Diego, and many more.

 Why is this important to you as a pregnant worker?
-It allows you to take paid leave for short-term, pregnancy-related medical needs without applying for payment through the EDD (which is how you are paid under the PDL).
+It allows you to take paid leave for short-term, pregnancy-related medical needs without applying for payment through the Employment Development Department (EDD) (which is how you are paid under the PDL).
 Using paid sick leave should be simple and painless if you have it available.

 Additional Leave as a Reasonable Accommodation

-Just say you take all your PDL and CFRA leave and you are still struggling with complications from delivery or childbirth.
+Say you take all your PDL and CFRA leave, and are still struggling with complications from delivery or childbirth.
 If this happens to you, you have the right to reasonable accommodations relating to your pregnancy-related disabilities, including but not limited to additional unpaid leave.

 If you live in California, the answer is almost certainly yes.
-All private sector employers and almost all public sector employers are required to take state disability insurance (SDI) deductions from your paycheck to pay into the state disability leave program.
-There are two separate state disability leave programs that provide you payment during maternity leave: the Pregnancy Disability Leave program and the Paid Family Leave program.
+The state requires all private sector employers and almost all public sector employers to take state disability insurance (SDI) deductions from your paycheck to pay into the state disability leave program.
+Two separate state disability leave programs provide payment during maternity leave: the Pregnancy Disability Leave program and the Paid Family Leave program.

 The PDL program pays you 60% of your income up to a weekly cap while you are “disabled” by pregnancy and related medical conditions.
-For most women without complications, this is 4 weeks before the estimated due date and 6 or 8 weeks after delivery for vaginal delivery and C-sections, respectively.
+For most women without complications, this is four weeks before the estimated due date and six or eight weeks after delivery for vaginal delivery and C-sections, respectively.
 If you need more time off for medical reasons, you can receive disability payments for this time as well.

 During your CFRA leave, you can be paid the same 60% of your weekly income for 8 weeks through the Paid Family Leave program.
 The last four weeks of CFRA leave may be unpaid.